afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 ## Exercises:

 1. [~ 40 min] **Semaphores**: This exercise is implementing Producer-Consumers signalling each other using Semaphores.
-   1. todo 1: analyze the behaviour of sequentialOneProducerOneConsumer().
+   1. From #todo 1: analyse *sequential*OneProducerOneConsumer() before moving to the concurrent one.
-   2. Answer todo 2.
+   2. Answer #todo 2.
-   3. todo 1: analyze the output of concurrentOneProducerOneConsumer().
+   3. From #todo 3: analyze the output of *concurrent*OneProducerOneConsumer().
    	Do producer and consumer threads work correctly?
 Justify your answer.
-   4. By doing todo 3 fix the problem of producer and consumer.
+   4. From #todo 4: fix the problem of producer and consumer.
-   5. Check the code implemented in ProducerConsumerSimulator::concurrentMultiProducerMultiConsumer().
-Run the method (check todo 1) and analyze the output.
+   5. From #todo 5: check the code implemented in ProducerConsumerSimulator::concurrentMultiProducerMultiConsumer().
+Run the method and analyze the output.
 2. [~ 40 min] **DiningPhilosophers**: This is simple implementation of dining philosopher problem.
-Two versions have been implemented: **DiningNormal** implements a version where each philosopher needs only one fork to eat the food; and, **Exercise** implements the version where each philosopher needs two forks.
+Two versions have been implemented: **DiningNormal** implements a version where each philosopher needs only one fork to eat the food; and, in *Exercise* (namespace) implements the version where each philosopher needs two forks. *Pay extra attention to the number of forks used and the possible mistakes in the colouring.*
    1. Run the code implemented for **DiningNormal** (use the correct namespace).
 Check how resources are locked.
 Check how a parameterized method is passed to the threads.
    2. Check the code of **Exercise**.
 Implement all the todos provided.
 3. **[@home]** In order to synchronize threads, different synchronization constructs are implemented.
 So far, you have practiced to provide mutual exclusion using **lock(obj){ ... }** statement.
 However, C# provides a synchronization primitive named **Mutex**.